-Economies of Scale refer to the cost advantage experienced by a firm when it increases its level of output.
-The advantage arises due to the inverse relationship between per-unit fixed cost and the quantity produced.
+Economies of scale refer to the cost advantage experienced by a firm when it increases its level of output.
+The advantage arises due to the inverse relationship between the per-unit fixed cost and the quantity produced.
 The greater the quantity of output produced, the lower the per-unit fixed cost.

 Thus, a business can decide to implement economies of scale in its marketing division by hiring a large number of marketing professionals.
 A business can also adopt the same in its input sourcing division by moving from human labor to machine labor.

-They refer to economies that are unique to a firm.
+This refers to economies that are unique to a firm.
 For instance, a firm may hold a patent over a mass production machine, which allows it to lower its average cost of production more than other firms in the industry.

-They refer to economies of scale faced by an entire industry.
+These refer to economies of scale enjoyed by an entire industry.
 For instance, suppose the government wants to increase steel production.
 In order to do so, the government announces that all steel producers who employ more than 10,000 workers will be given a 20% tax break.

 Firms might be able to lower average costs by buying the inputs required for the production process in bulk or from special wholesalers.
 By negotiating with suppliers for volume discounts, the purchasing firm takes advantage of economies of scale.

 Firms might be able to lower average costs by improving the management structure within the firm.
 The firm might hire better skilled or more experienced managers.